 The landscape around Haifoss is rough, the colors are dark, and this place is so overwhelmingly majestic that it takes your breath away.
 There are several other places in Iceland that have a similar effect on you, but most of them are much deeper in the highlands and are not as easily accessible as Haifoss.

-Further below, you can read about how to get to Haifoss.
-But first, let’s take a look at why you should visit and what there is to see and do.
+Further below, you can find detailed information about getting to Haifoss and what car you need.
+But first, let’s take a look at where it is, why you should visit, and what there is to see and do.

 Visiting Haifoss waterfall is really easy to do.
 From the car parking, it’s just a very short walk (+-5 min) to the side of the canyon from where you have the best view overlooking the Haifoss and Granni waterfalls.
 This is a very easy walk on a somewhat uneven surface that everyone in a reasonable physical condition can do.